psychotimmy/aoc2024/README.md

 Fortran 77 on RaspberryPi OS (Debian bookworm)

-Use (with gfortran installed) f77 filenname.f -o filename to compile and link
+Use (with gfortran installed) f77 filename.f -o filename to compile and link